willwulfken/MidJourney-Styles-and-Keywords-Reference/README.md

-# Midjourney Styles and Keywords
+# Midjourney Styles and Keywords Reference
 >###### DISCLAMER: I am not officially affiliated with MidJourney.
 I am simply a user/member who enjoys using their service.

 ### If you notice any missing images, please feel free to add it to the [Issues](https://github.com/willwulfken/MidJourney-Styles-and-Keywords/issues) page